Ab initio calculations of beta-decay half-lives for $N=50$ neutron-rich nuclei

-\textit{Results for $^{78}$Ni.}-- We first consider $^{78}$Ni to test the structure calculation and quantify the uncertainties from our theoretical choices.
+\textit{Results for $^{78}$Ni}---We first consider $^{78}$Ni to test the structure calculation and quantify the uncertainties from our theoretical choices.
 Figure~\ref{fig:Ni78} shows our VS-IMSRG results for the total beta-decay half-life, the $0^{+}$ ground-state energy, and the $2^{+}$ and $4^{+}$ excitation energies based on the 1.8/2.0~(EM) interaction.
 Our main results (also for the other $N=50$ nuclei) are with $\hbar\omega=16$\,MeV, $e_{\rm max}=14$, $E_{\rm 3max}=24$, $\beta=3$, $\Delta=5$\,MeV.
 In addition, we use a truncation to limit the number of neutrons in the $1d_{5/2}$ orbital to $n_{\rm max}^{1d_{5/2}}=3$, given that the valence-space dimensions for most nuclei studied in this work are larger than $10^9$.
-In Fig.~\ref{fig:Ni78}, we show in detail that the dependence on these choices is very small, including relaxing the $n_{\rm max}^{1d_{5/2}}$ truncation to perform the full diagoalization, which is possible for $^{78}$Ni.
-We use this variation to estimate an uncertainty for the ground-state energy of 2.3\,MeV (shown as grey band in Fig.~\ref{fig:Ni78}) with a similar estimate of 2.2\,MeV for $^{78}$Cu.
-We note that the spectrum is similarly well reproduced as for other VS-IMSRG calculations~\cite{Taniuchi2019,Tichai2023DMRG}, where a different valence space (not applicable for beta decays) was used.
+In Fig.~\ref{fig:Ni78}, we show in detail that the dependence on these choices is very small, including relaxing the $n_{\rm max}^{1d_{5/2}}$ truncation to perform the full diagonalization, which is possible for $^{78}$Ni.
+We use this variation to estimate an uncertainty for the ground-state energy of 2.3\,MeV (shown as gray band in Fig.~\ref{fig:Ni78}) with a similar estimate of 2.2\,MeV for $^{78}$Cu.
+However, the uncertainty estimated from this simple variation is likely underestimated, and the full contributions from Hamiltonian uncertainty and many-body uncertainty are not taken into account.
+We note that the spectrum is similarly well-reproduced as for other VS-IMSRG calculations~\cite{Taniuchi2019,Tichai2023DMRG}, where a different valence space (not applicable for beta decays) was used.

 Moreover, Fig.~\ref{fig:Ni78} clearly shows the important impact of 2B currents, which is to decrease the GT strength and thus increase the half-life in all cases.
 This 2B current effect is significant for all theoretical choices in Fig.~\ref{fig:Ni78} and does not depend on whether the initial reference nucleus is used for the operator evolution (for our main results) or the final nucleus.
 Once 2B currents are included, the total half-life agrees very nicely with experiment, without the need for phenomenological adjustments.
 For a complete uncertainty quantification, we need to take into account the uncertainty due to the input Hamiltonian and operators.
 This will be explored in the following, albeit in a more limited way, using the $\Delta$N$^2$LO$_{\rm GO}$~(394) interaction and studying the impact of FF contributions.